ELIMINATION OF THE PLAGIARISM

 - Use quotation marks around words taken verbatim from a source

 - Change no part of the quotation within the context of the sentence

-- Use single marks for a quotation within a quotation
+- Use single marks for a quote within a quotation

 - Use ellipses (a space and three periods) for omitted parts of the quotation.

 - Use brackets around added words

 - Limit the use of direct quotes

 Authors are responsible for obtaining copyright permission for reproducing illustrations, tables, and figures taken from other authors and/or sources.
 Permission must be placed at the foot of each figure.